openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows-header.md

 @endsphinxdirective

-If you want to install Intel® Distribution of OpenVINO™ toolkit on your Windows machine, there are a few ways to accomplish this.
-We prepared following options for you:
+If you want to install Intel® Distribution of OpenVINO™ toolkit on Windows, you may use the following options to accomplish this:

 * [Install OpenVINO Runtime using an installer](installing-openvino-windows.md)
 * [Install OpenVINO from PyPI](installing-openvino-pip.md)